Chateau Boulbon, The monastery of Frigolet, Beauregard and the smithy

 Look at the shape of the window and the shape of the upper window, the lowest window has also not this shape.??
 It's never what it seems..

 Left: The fire is in the room with highest window, although they make you believe it's this window..
 I think both windows have a have a straight over frame and in crossbow it's a bended arcade.

 1986 The roofless Moulin of Boulbon on top of the mountain.
 2015 Moulin de Boulbon, nowadays restored with mill blades and a roof again.

 This shot is a long one!
 The stuntmen are climbing down and that takes a minute.
 My favorite episode.
 The ruined wall with hole in it.
 It always seemed to me

 like a bunker standing on the ground, but in fact It's a ruined part of the castle.
 A beautiful camera shot! (the castle and the tree, shaped by the mistral wind!)

 The escape scene switches into the snowy fields of Senanque.

 Handmaiden ending scene.

-Location: Boulbon and later Senanque and Senanque's frozen fields.
+Location: Boulbon and later Senanque.
+And in the end of the episode: Senanque's frozen fields.